+Frequency is a rate of activity, measured over a given time.

+Examples are:

-- Frequency is a rate of activity, measured over a given time. - An example would be 200 radios made per day. - A pendulum in a clock is an example of a repeating slow frequency of 1 cycle of swing occurring per second. - A typical sound wave could be 1,000 cycles or air movements per second. - Radio frequencies are produced by electrical oscillators, but at a very high rate of millions of cycles per second. - Radio waves can be call electromagnetic waves and as the name implies the wave is made up of two components magnetic wave combined with the electrical wave. - The unit for radio frequency (cycles second) is Hertz.
+- A factory that manufactures 200 radios per day. - A pendulum in a clock is an example of a repeating slow frequency of 1 cycle of swing occurring per second.

+A typical sound wave could be 1,000 cycles or air movements per second.
+Radio frequencies are produced by electrical oscillators, but at a very high rate of millions of cycles per second.

+Radio waves can be called electromagnetic waves and as the name implies the wave is made up of two components - magnetic wave combined with the electrical wave.

+- The unit for radio frequency (cycles per second) is Hertz (Hz). - Frequency is inversly related to wave length e.g. the higher the frequency the less the wave length.